Felisong/cpnt-265-a-aya-art-store/README.md

 My name is Carolina.
 I am a web dev student trying to create an operational e-commerce site in 2 weeks.
 I at this point have created a minimum viable product.I am happy to say that I have learned a lot of this.

+This project is for my friend who has an etsy store : [link here](https://www.etsy.com/ca/shop/ReikasArt)

+it is intended to be a show of an e commerce site built by me.

 I will provide a table of contents below for ease of navigation

 # Table of contents